15 puzzle

 How to play 15 puzzle

-The game of tags has been known to most since school years.
-Probably everyone was holding a box with plastic tiles in their hands and trying to solve the puzzle.
-Now you can play online tagging, an addicting puzzle game is always at your service.
+The game 15 puzzle is familiar to most from school years.
+Probably everyone has held a box with plastic tiles in their hands and tried to solve the puzzle.
+Now you can play the 15 puzzle online, an engaging puzzle always at your service.

-The square box contains 15 square tiles of the same size.
-Each contains numbers from 1 to 15, one field remains empty.
-You need to move the knuckles horizontally and vertically so that they line up in ascending order, starting from the top row.
-Move the knuckles one by one to the right, left, up and down.
-Space for moves is provided by an empty board.
-The first row starts at 1, the second at 5, the third at 9, and the fourth at 13.
+Inside a square box, there are 15 square tiles of the same size.
+Each has numbers from 1 to 15, with one field left empty.
+You need to move the tiles horizontally and vertically to arrange them in ascending order, starting from the top row.

 Game tips

-• The easiest way is to fold the first row.
-When assembling the second row, try not to destroy the first.
-The subsequent rows are more difficult, it is recommended to start with knuckles 9 and 13.
+• The easiest way is to arrange the first row.
+When assembling the second row, try not to disturb the first.
+The subsequent rows are more difficult; it is recommended to start with tiles 9 and 13.

-• At the finish line 14 and 15 may be in their places, but this is not always the case.
-If these knuckles are in reverse order, try swapping them.
-Count how many dice are out of place and how many fields separate them from their intended place.
-The main secret of the tag is that if the number of "riots" is even, the party can be saved.
-With an odd number, the problem is unsolvable.
+• In the final stage, 14 and 15 may be in their places, but this is not always the case.
+If these tiles are in reverse order, try swapping them.
+Count how many tiles are out of place and how many spaces separate them from their correct position.
+The main secret of the 15 puzzle is that if the number of "disorders" is even, the game can be solved.
+If it is odd, the puzzle is unsolvable.

-Play tagging is a good workout for your gyrus.
-Look for your own approaches and do not despair when you cannot cope with the capricious knuckles 14 and 15.
-About half of the attempts to put the puzzle together end in failure.
+Play the 15 puzzle – it's a great workout for your brain.
+Find your own strategies and don’t get discouraged if you struggle with the tricky tiles 14 and 15.
+About half of the attempts to solve the puzzle end in failure.